XLearning-SCU/2022-TPAMI-DCP/README.md

 The code includes:

 - an example implementation of the model.
-The network structure and training/evaluation pipeline is in
+The network structure and training/evaluation pipeline are in
 ``` model.py``` and ```model.multiview.py: ```

 - clustering tasks for different missing rates.